xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 .. only:: Partners

-  .. note:: For courses running on edX.org, you must communicate the course description to your edX Partner Manager, to ensure the content is accurate on the course **About** page.
+  .. note:: For courses running on edX.org, you must communicate the course description to your edX Partner Manager to ensure the content is accurate on the course **About** page.

 Given the diversity of online learners, be sure to review your course